bsmg/beat-saber-community-wiki/mapping.md

 1. Create a compressed .zip file of the individual song files (not the song folder).
 2. Drag and drop the .zip file onto the BeatOn upload window.
 3. Click “Sync to Beat Saber.”
 4. Access your map in-game via the CustomWIPLevels category in the bottom song pack menu.
+Use practice mode to play (the small button next to the yellow play button).

 ## Outside Testing
 The #testplays channel in the Beat Saber Modding Group discord makes it easy to have your work checked by knowledgeable mappers.
 Playtesters will provide constructive feedback on how to improve your map in either video or text format in the #mapping-discussion channel.